 Other than roads and the Evaporation Pond and associated retort pipeline, the Lower Bench is the only remaining mine area (Area 1) that is not reclaimed.
 This area consists of 2.1 acres and is currently being used as mine access to monitor hydrological stations and general revegetation progress at other parts of the mine property.
-However, over the last decade or so, the Lower Bench has naturally revegetated and portions may qualify for reclamation release.
+However, over the last decade or so, the Lower Bench has naturally revegetated and a large portion (except the Lower Bench Vault and weather station) may qualify for reclamation release.